aammff456/JToHRevampedKit/docs/clientobjects/ButtonDeactivator.md

 </pre>

 <pre>
-<b>TargetGroup</b>
+<b>TargetClientObjectId</b>
 <hr>
 ▫️ <b>Type:</b> string
-▫️ <b>Description:</b> If this field is given a value, it will only affect Buttons that have that same value as a tag.
+▫️ <b>Description:</b> If this field is given a value, it will only affect Buttons that ClientObjectId.
 If this field is left blank, it will only affect Buttons that match the color of the ButtonDeactivator
 </pre>

 <pre>